VBAC: Know the pros and cons

 - Have you had previous vaginal deliveries?
 A vaginal delivery at least once before or after your prior C-section increases the probability of a successful VBAC.

 - How many C-sections have you had?
-You might be a less suitable candidate for VBAC if you've had multiple C-sections.
+Some health care providers won't offer VBAC if you have had more than two prior C-sections.

 - When was your last C-section?
-The risk of uterine rupture is higher if you attempt VBAC too soon after having a C-section — such as within 18 to 24 months.
+The risk of uterine rupture is higher if you attempt VBAC less than 18 months after having a C-section.

 - Do you have any health concerns that might affect a vaginal delivery?
-A C-section might be recommended if you have placenta problems, a breech presentation or an infection that could be passed to your baby during vaginal delivery — such as genital herpes or HIV.
+A C-section might be recommended if you have placental problems, your baby is in an abnormal position, or you're carrying triplets or higher order multiples.

 - Where will you deliver the baby?
 Plan to deliver at a facility equipped to handle an emergency C-section.
 A home delivery isn't appropriate for VBAC.

-Also, keep in mind that if you had a uterine rupture during a previous pregnancy, you're not a candidate for VBAC.
+- Have you ever had a uterine rupture?
+If so, you're not a candidate for VBAC.